Wesley Theological Seminary

 Visiting Professor of Christian Formation and Young Adult Ministry and Co-Director of the Certificate in Children and Youth Ministry and Advocacy

-Rev. Dr. Emily A. Peck-McClain teaches in the area Christian Formation and works as the theological educator for the Wesley Innovation Hub, part of a Lilly Endowment Initiative for young adult ministry.
-Peck-McClain is a United Methodist elder from the New York Annual Conference.
+Rev. Dr. Emily A. Peck teaches in the area Christian Formation and works as the theological educator for the Wesley Innovation Hub, part of a Lilly Endowment Initiative for young adult ministry.
+Peck is a United Methodist elder from the New York Annual Conference.
 Her ministry background is concentrated on ministry with young people and urban ministry.
 She is confident that the Holy Spirit works in and through communities to form and transform Christians for work in the world to help build the kin-dom of God.
 She is passionate about the church's challenges and possibilities in this present age.
-Peck-McClain is spouse to a United Methodist pastor and mother of three children.
+Peck is the mother of three children.

 Education